google/zx/docs/setup.md

 const { $ } = require('zx')
 ```

-It has also built-in TypeScript libdefs.
+It also contains built-in TypeScript libdefs.
 But `@types/fs-extra` and `@types/node` are required to be installed on user's side.

 ```bash
 npm i -D @types/fs-extra @types/node